tchiotludo/akhq/docs/docs/configuration/authentifications/groups.md

 * `akhq.security.groups`: Groups map definition
   * `key:` a uniq key used as name if not specified
-    * A list of role/patterns/clusters association
+    * A list of role/patterns/names/clusters association
       * `role`: name of an existing role
-      * `patterns`: list of regular expression that resources from the given role must match at least once get access
+      * `patterns`: list of regular expression that resources from the given role must match at least once get access (default `.*`)
+      * `names`: list of names that resources from the given role must match exactly, if both patterns and names are set then akhq uses a logic `or`, to be use alone the `patterns` must be set to an empty list
-      * `clusters`: list of regular expression that cluster must match at least once to get access
+      * `clusters`: list of regular expression that cluster must match at least once to get access (default `.*`)

 ::: warning
 Please also set the `micronaut.security.token.jwt.signatures.secret.generator.secret` if you set a group.